 Yes.
 Decisions in each step of the formal consensus building process (including final recommendations) are typically made by vote of Advisory Group members through transparent and formal procedures.

 How do outcomes of CCS processes compare across states and regions?

 Comprehensive climate action plans normally include a balanced portfolio of about 40 to 50 actions across all economic sectors.
 Each state plan includes both common and unique elements.

 Why do we need a combination of policies to address climate, energy and economic security needs?

-The scale of actions needed to fully address the climate problem is large enough that it would be very difficult and expensive to require all of its emissions to come from one economic sector or one policy instrument.
+The scale of actions needed to fully address the climate problem is large enough that it would be very difficult and expensive to meet goals from one economic sector or one policy instrument.
 As a result, it is important to engage all economic sectors and develop a balanced portfolio of actions that focuses on the most cost effective or highest value actions in each.

 Do state climate action plans include economic analyses of climate actions?

 Yes, typically this includes cost effectiveness as well as macroeconomic impact analyses of specific actions.

 Does climate policy development require perfect information and certainty?